lwalley/LigerCat/README.md

 ### Refreshing cached queries ###

-LigerCat's tag clouds and histrograms are cached when first built.
+LigerCat's tag clouds and histograms are cached when first built.
 Overtime NLM releases new data and so LigerCat's cached queries need to be refreshed.
 We make use of the [whenever Ruby gem](https://github.com/javan/whenever) to deploy a cron job that triggers the rebuilding of cached queries.
 NLM recommends using their services between the hours of 5pm and 9am Eastern, and we have scheduled the cron job to execute during those times, however the cron job is not aware of timezones so in order to comply with the NLM recommendations you should set your application server's timezone to Eastern or modify `Rails.root/config/schedule.rb` accordingly.

 ### Keeping lookup data up to date ###